Legal Documents for Selling Land in New Mexico | Complete Checklist

 After ownership is clear, the next critical agreement is the signed contract or sale contract.
 This document usually sets the purchase price, closing date, earnest money, contingencies, and who pays what costs at closing.
 Some sellers call it a land contract, some use purchase and sale agreement language, and some refer to a land sale agreement, but the point is the same: both sides need a written agreement that captures the terms of the sale.

 This agreement matters because land buyers often need more detail than home buyers.
 A vacant land file may require disclosures about access, utilities, boundaries of your land, and whether the parcel is being sold as-is.
-A clear sale agreement reduces confusion and gives the title company a clean set of instructions for closing.
+A clear contract reduces confusion and gives the title company a clean set of instructions for closing.

 Why the Legal Description, Maps, and Survey Matter